toriiqq/colmap-mac-high-sierra/README.md

 # colmap-mac-high-sierra
-how to setup colmap-cuda on macOS high sierra
+This is how to setup colmap-cuda on macOS high sierra.

 ## Mac, OS and GPU
 macbook pro 13-inch, 2016, four thunderbolt 3 ports